Stablecoin Depeg Risk for Treasury: The Plan You Need Before It Happens (2026)

 Stablecoin Depeg Risk for Treasury: The Plan You Need Before It Happens

-- A stablecoin can trade below par under stress — USDC/SVB is the clearest precedent (a portion of reserves at one bank, brief sub-$1 trading until resolved).
+- A stablecoin can trade below par under stress.
+USDC/SVB is the clearest precedent: a portion of reserves at one bank, brief sub-$1 trading until access was resolved.

-- Drivers: reserve quality + counterparty/banking concentration; opacity and panic amplify.
+- Drivers: reserve quality and counterparty/banking concentration, amplified by opacity and market panic.

-- Diversification (per-issuer limits) is the single most effective treasury control — it caps damage regardless of which issuer fails.
+- Diversification through per-issuer limits is the single most effective treasury control — it caps the damage regardless of which issuer fails.

-- Depeg contingency playbook must be pre-decided — detection, decision rights, actions, recording.
+- The depeg contingency playbook must be pre-decided: detection, decision rights, actions, recording.

-- GENIUS / MiCA reduce but do not remove depeg risk — a mitigant, not a guarantee.
+- GENIUS and MiCA reduce but do not remove depeg risk — a mitigant, not a guarantee.

-- Pairs with stablecoin treasury policy (limits) and reserve transparency.
+- This pairs with the stablecoin treasury policy (which sets the limits) and reserve transparency.

 The peg is not unconditional